-The Office of Professionalism and Ethics (OPE) serves as a centralized clearinghouse for complaints and the subsequent tracking of those complaints for both campuses and all university programs and affiliates.
+The Office of Professionalism and Ethics (OPE) serves as a centralized hub for concerns and the subsequent tracking of those concerns for both campuses and all university programs and affiliates.
 It also provides oversight of certain investigations of non-protected class concerns.